Repsol to buy Talisman Energy for hefty premium

-MADRID Spain's Repsol (REP.MC) has agreed to buy Talisman Energy TLM.TO, Canada's fifth-largest independent oil producer, for $8.3 billion (5.27 billion pounds) as the drop in oil prices pushes energy companies to take the plunge on big M&A deals.
+MADRID Spain's Repsol (REP.MC) has agreed to buy Talisman Energy TLM.TO, Canada's fifth-largest independent oil producer, for $8.3 billion as the drop in oil prices pushes energy companies to take the plunge on big M&A deals.

 Repsol will also take on $4.7 billion of Talisman's debt.